 - Gregory J. Kuykendall, Mexican Capital Legal Assistance Program

-- Jennifer Merrigan & Joseph Perkovich, attorneys, Phillips Black
+- Jennifer Merrigan and Joseph Perkovich, Attorneys, Phillips Black

 On October 6-7, 2016, the Childress Memorial Lecture addressed the continuing inequality in the criminal courts.
 While Americans are increasingly aware of issues involving law enforcement agencies and communities of color, less attention has been paid to the courts to which those arrested are sent after being taken into custody.